davidedc/livecodelab/readme.md

 ### Roadmap ###

-We need your input on the following goals:
+Roadmap?
+Where we are going there are no roadmaps.

-* Modularize the code (maybe using requireJS to load everything?)
+If you insist, here is what's currently in our mind:

-* Proper handling of localizations
+* Make the code nicer (always the case, isn't it?)

-* More localizations: spanish, chinese, japanese, arab, german, etc.
+* Any ideas how to support localised versions of the language?

-* A way to share the user's LiveCodeLab code with others – but respectfully of people who want to keep the use to a local self-contained instance (passing code in URI?)
+* Ways to share programs with others – but ideally being able to keep LiveCodeLab working without a server.

 For a more fine-grained look at ideas and bugs, take a look at <a href="https://github.com/davidedc/livecodelab/issues">the tracker</a>.